CLEPyLadies/organizers/Structure/organizers.md

 To do:

-- [] add strengths & responsibilities table
+- [ ] add strengths & responsibilities table
+- [ ] create project issues for these to-do items